-As a school, we are in a position to lend laptops to those without access provided parents are willing to sign documentation taking responsibility for the equipment.
+As a school we will endeavor to lend laptops to those without access provided parents are willing to sign documentation taking responsibility for the equipment.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?